UCD4IDS/ContinuousWavelets.jl/docs/src/coreType.md

 # Wavelet types
 There are two tiers of wavelet types in this package.
-The most abstract is the `ContWave` type, representing a class of wavelets
+The most abstract is the `ContWave` type, representing a class of wavelets.
+This is split into several strictly continuous wavelets, and a `ContOrtho<:ContWave` type, which is a collection of all of the continuous version of the orthogonal wavelets defined in [Wavelets.jl](https://github.com/JuliaDSP/Wavelets.jl)
 ```@docs
 ContWave
 ```